Revealed: Green MP's secret transport letter released in full

 She tweeted: "My letter that totally predicted the unaffordability of the package, especially the highways components, and called for mass transit to be prioritised bc [sic] it would do more to enable people to get quickly around the city and region with lower emissions?"

-National MP Chris Bishop asked for the letter again under the Official Information Act in light of the tweet.
+Bishop asked for the letter again under the Official Information Act in light of the tweet.
 It was refused by now Transport Minister Michael Wood on the same grounds as it previously had been.

-Bishop complained to Boshier arguing the tweet revealed more information about the letter than previously disclosed and was therefore another waiver of confidentiality.
+The National MP complained to Boshier arguing the tweet revealed more information about the letter than previously disclosed and was therefore another waiver of confidentiality.

-"Surely it is an indication of the low level of confidentiality that Ms Genter attaches to the communication if she is now willing to just tweet more information about it in this way?", Bishop wrote.
+"Surely it is an indication of the low level of confidentiality that Ms Genter attaches to the communication if she is now willing to just tweet more information about it in this way," Bishop wrote.